CodeZeus-dev/fizzbuzz/README.md

 Both projects were implemented following *TDD protocol*, using *RSpec*, and via *Pair Programming* collaboration. :neckbeard:

-> Special thanks to [Margarida Martelo](https://github.com/margmartelo) for her contribution to the project and for our very fuitful collaboration.
+> Special thanks to [Margarida Martelo](https://github.com/margmartelo) for her contribution to the project and for our very fruitful collaboration.

 ## How to use ##